How the 10-Year Rule Increases Taxes

 The Secure Act killed the “stretch IRA.”

-There is no such thing as a “stretch” IRA, but it is just lingo to explain a concept.
-Here is the idea: you can leave your IRA behind for your kids, and they can “stretch” it over their remaining life expectancy.
+There is no such thing as a stretch IRA.
+It’s just a concept.
+Here is the idea: leave your IRA behind for your kids, and they can “stretch” it over their remaining life expectancy.
 So, say, for instance, they were 40 and had a forty-year life expectancy when they inherited your IRA.
-The first year, they would take 1/40th, then 1/39th the second year, then 1/38th, 1/37th, etc. So, you can see that the IRA will grow tax-deferred over time and will be worth quite a bit even 30 or 35 years later when you are taking 1/5th, 1/4th, 1/3rd, half, then, on the final year of the original life expectancy, they finally drain the account.
+In the first year, they would take 1/40th, then 1/39th in the second year, then 1/38th, 1/37th, etc. So, you can see that the IRA will grow tax-deferred over time and will be worth quite a bit even 30 or 35 years later when you are taking 1/5th, 1/4th, 1/3rd, half, then, on the final year of the original life expectancy, they finally drain the account.

 That’s quite a mouthful, but most people may not understand how the stretch used to work.
 If you read the above, now you do!
-You get the life expectancy one time from an IRS table, and then you subtract one from the denominator year after year after that.
+You get the life expectancy one time from an IRS table, and then you subtract one from the denominator year after year.

 Now, after the Secure Act, it is the 10-year rule.
 RIP Stretch IRA (at least to your kids).

-The 10-year rule means there are no more required distributions every year, just that the entire account needs to be drained by the 10th year after the death of the pre-tax owner.
-So, you could take out 1/10th every year, or you could drain it all the last year.
-(Note there are yearly RMDs if the retirement account owner was already taking RMDs at death.)
+The 10-year rule means the entire account needs to be drained by the 10th year after the death of the pre-tax owner.
+So, you could take out 1/10th every year or drain it all the last year.
+(Note there are yearly RMDs if the retirement account owner took RMDs at death.)

 Eligible Designated Beneficiaries and the 10-Year Rule

 Let’s change gears here and discuss who can still use the Stretch IRA.
-The Secure Act didn’t get rid of the stretch so much as it added another concept, that of eligible designated beneficiaries.
+The Secure Act didn’t eliminate the stretch so much as it added another concept: eligible designated beneficiaries.

 A few designated beneficiaries are determined to be “eligible” not to be forced to use the 10-year rule.

-First off, a beneficiary is someone (or something like a charity or a trust, or—if you are uniformed—your estate) you list on the beneficiary form of your retirement account.
+First, a beneficiary is someone (or something like a charity or a trust, or—if you are uninformed—your estate) you list on the beneficiary form of your pre-tax retirement account.
 Next, a designated beneficiary is someone with a pulse.

 Charities and trusts will use the 5-year rule because while they may be beneficiaries, they don’t have a pulse and thus are not designated beneficiaries.

-Above, you can see from Kitces that beneficiaries can be non-designated (because they don’t have a pulse) and non-eligible (because they don’t meet the criteria to be eligible).
+Above, you can see from Kitces that beneficiaries can be non-designated (because they don’t have a pulse) and non-eligible (because they don’t meet the eligibility criteria).

 Who Is Eligible Designated Beneficiary?